Reading rhythms in sheet music

 Figures in the context of other figures

 The other aspect to learn is how one figure sounds when following another figure.
-For example, working with the three figures, quarter note, quarter rest, and a pair of eighth notes, how do they sound if you pair them in different combinations?
+For example, working with the three figures—quarter note, quarter rest, and a pair of eighth notes—how do they sound when paired in different combinations?

-It is easy to practice this exhaustively if you choose one of these, and sequentially play the other 3 after it:
+It is easy to practice this exhaustively by choosing one of these and sequentially playing all of the figures after it:

 - Quarter followed by quarter.